-Jobcentre Plus will contact you to arrange this after you’ve applied.
+Jobcentre Plus will contact you to arrange your interview after you’ve applied.

-You can take someone with you to a JSA interview.
+You can take someone with you to your JSA interview.

 You and your work coach will agree what goes in your Claimant Commitment.
-It might include:
+This could include:

 - what you need to do to look for work, eg registering with recruitment agencies, writing a CV